-In April, 2000, we entered into a license agreement with Dana-Farber Cancer Institute, Inc., Oregon Health Sciences University, University of Vermont and State Agricultural College and Yale University (collectively the "COLARIS Licensors") for the non-exclusive rights to utilize certain intellectual property rights of the COLARIS Licensors, including issued patents that relate to the MLH1, MLH2 and PMS2 genes, on a world-wide basis.
+In April 2000, we entered into a license agreement with Dana-Farber Cancer Institute, Inc., Oregon Health Sciences University, University of Vermont and State Agricultural College and Yale University (collectively the "COLARIS Licensors") for the non-exclusive rights to utilize certain intellectual property rights of the COLARIS Licensors, including issued patents that relate to the MLH1, MLH2 and PMS2 genes, on a world-wide basis.
 Under this license agreement we pay the COLARIS Licensors a royalty based on net sales of our COLARIS test.
 This license agreement ends on the expiration date of the last to expire patent covered by the license agreement, which presently is not anticipated to expire until October 2023.
 The COLARIS Licensors have the right to terminate the license agreement for the uncured breach of any material term of the license agreement.

-In April, 2000, we entered into a license agreement with Genzyme Corporation ("Genzyme") for the non-exclusive rights to utilize certain intellectual property rights of Genzyme, including issued patents that relate to the MSH2 gene, on a world-wide basis.
+In April 2000, we entered into a license agreement with Genzyme Corporation ("Genzyme") for the non-exclusive rights to utilize certain intellectual property rights of Genzyme, including issued patents that relate to the MSH2 gene, on a world-wide basis.
 Under this license agreement we pay Genzyme a royalty based on net sales of our COLARIS test.
-This license agreement ends, on a country by country basis, on the expiration date of the last to expire patent covered by the license agreement, which presently is not anticipated to expire until October 2023.
+This license agreement ends, on a country by country basis, on the expiration date of the last to expire patent covered by the license agreement, which presently is not anticipated to expire until

+October 2023.
 Either party has the right to terminate the license agreement for the uncured breach of any material term of the license agreement.

 In March 2004 and June 2007, we entered into separate license agreements with the University of Wales and Human Genome Sciences, Inc. ("HGSI") respectively (collectively referred to as the "COLARIS AP Licensors") for the exclusive rights to certain intellectual property rights of the respective licensors, including issued patents that relate to the MYH gene, on a world-wide basis.
-Under these license agreements we pay each of the COLARIS AP Licensors a royalty based on net sales of our COLARIS AP test.
+Under these license agreements we pay each of the COLARIS AP Licensors a royalty based on net sales of our COLARIS and COLARIS AP tests.
 Each of these license agreements ends on the expiration date of the last to expire patent covered by the respective license agreements which presently is not anticipated to expire until February of 2018 for the HGSI license and April 2023 for the University of Wales license.
 The COLARIS AP Licensors have the right to terminate the license agreements for the uncured breach of any material term of the license agreements.
+On July 1, 2013 and July 19, 2013 respectively, all rights of University of Wales and HGSI related to the MYH gene were assigned to Myriad.

-In October 2009, we entered into a license agreement with Johns Hopkins University for the exclusive right to utilize certain intellectual property rights of Johns Hopkins, including issued patents that relate to the PALB2 gene, on a world-wide basis.
-Under this license agreement we made a one-time payment to Johns Hopkinsopkins for a fully paid up, exclusive, irrevocable license for our PANEXIA test.
+In October 2009, we entered into a license agreement with Johns Hopkins University for the exclusive right to utilize certain intellectual property rights of Johns Hopkins, including patent applications that relate to the PALB2 gene, on a world-wide basis.
+Under this license agreement we pay John Hopkins University a royalty based on net sales of our PANEXIA test.
 This license agreement ends on the expiration date of the last to expire patent covered by the license agreement, which presently is not anticipated to expire until March 2030.
 Johns Hopkins University has the right to terminate the license agreement for the uncured breach of any material term of the license agreements.